efalk/SeattleACS/chirp.md

 ![Select destination for data](images/chirp5.png)

+## Repeat as needed

+If you don't copy the entire database in one swell foop, then go back and copy/paste the next bunch of records and so forth.

 ## Write data back to the radio

 Write the data back to the radio (**Radio > Upload to radio…**)